-In commemoration of the holding of the roofing exhibition, this year's Skills and Heart Lecture will welcome Dr. Hiroshi Antoho, who is familiar with plant roofs, and three young thatched craftsmen.
-He will talk about the attractiveness of plant roofs, such as thatched roofs, issues of securing materials and passing on technology, and the future of plant roofs.
+In commemoration of the holding of the roofing exhibition, this year's Technique and Heart Lecture will welcome Dr. Hiroshi Yasuto, who is familiar with plant-based roofs, and three young thatched craftsmen.
+He will talk about the appeal of plant roofs, including thatched roofs, the issues of securing materials and passing on technology, and the future of plant roofs.

 Title | The story of a roof talking with a craftsman |